 Here are some evening tours we suggest looking at for Iceland and Finland.
 Note that some companies have a policy where if you don’t see the northern lights on your trip, they will let you take another tour for free.
 So these are a good option.

 Evening tours of the Northern Lights

 In Iceland, there are a number of companies offering evening Northern Lights tours.
-We suggest looking at the listings for Northern Lights Tours on Viator, GetYourGuide, Iceland Travel and Guide to Iceland.
+We suggest looking at the listings for Northern Lights Tours on Viator and GetYourGuide.

 Finland is a very popular destination for the northern lights, with a large part of the country (anywhere north of Rovaniemi), actually inside the arctic circle.
 Tours depart from a number of locations in the country, predominantly from Rovaniemi, Levi, Saariselkä, and Ylläs.

 We’d suggest looking for northern lights tours on Viator and GetYourGuide.

 As examples of what is available, here’s a tour by snowmobile, this is a dedicated northern lights photography tour, and this is another northern lights photography tour.

 Canada is definitely the easiest place to see the Northern Lights from in North America.
 There are lots of tours to choose from, including this selection on GetYourGuide and these on Viator.